Hitsuji no Ki

-Hitsuji no Ki (羊の木) is a Japanese manga series written by Tatsuhiko Yamagami and illustrated by Mikio Igarashi.
+(羊の木, Hitsuji no Ki) is a Japanese manga series written by Tatsuhiko Yamagami and illustrated by Mikio Igarashi.
 Published by Kodansha, it was serialized in the seinen manga magazine Evening from June 2011 to April 2014, with its chapters compiled into five tankōbon volumes.
 A live-action film adaptation directed by Daihachi Yoshida was released in Japan in February 2018.

 Media

 Manga

 Hitsuji no Ki is written by Tatsuhiko Yamagami and illustrated by Mikio Igarashi.
-It was serialized in Kodansha's Evening from June 14, 2011 to April 8, 2014.
-Kodansha collected its chapters in five tankōbon volumes, released from November 22, 2011 to May 23, 2014.
+It was serialized in Kodansha's Evening from June 14, 2011, to April 8, 2014.
+Kodansha collected its chapters in five tankōbon volumes, released from November 22, 2011, to May 23, 2014.